ChitinWarAxe/AbsorbAndAscend/README.md

 Possible future features to implement:

 * Enabling absorption of enchanted thrown weapons and ammo
-* Requiring a certain level of enchant to use the absorption ability, or:
-* Add the chance of failure with a very low enchant skill

 **I hope you'll enjoy my mod!**